Playing with Monte-Carlo Tree Search

 \end{algorithm}

-You can test the backpropagation algorithm in the interactive panel below.
+You can test the backpropagation in the interactive panel below.

 Click the "Random board" button to randomly generate a Tic-Tac-Toe game board.

-Click "Continue" button for the backpropagation step in MCTS.
+Click the “Continue” button for the backpropagation step in MCTS.

 The node being back propagated is highlighted with a blue border.
-In the tree panel, you can drag the canvas, scroll the wheel the zoom in and out.
+In the tree panel, you can drag the canvas, scroll the wheel, and zoom in and out.
 When moving the cursor to the tree node, a detailed panel will be shown in the upper left area.

 Who will start the game?